 Let’s face it: Airplane flights can be expensive.
 Whether you’re just trying to visit relatives, or trying to get away from them, the process of booking a plane flight can be also stressful.
 With ticket prices rising and falling faster than the stock market, it’s tough to walk away feeling like you’re getting the best deal.
+Consider taking surveys for money to afford your next vacation.
 So the next time you need to purchase a flight (and want to save some serious dough), consult these tips to help you save money on flights.

 Use Airline Consolidators